chiku-samugari/ABackquote/README.markdown

 anophor even if it appears within an ABackquote form.

-The situation will be complicated a bit if both of `a0` and `a\0` appears in a ABackquote form.
+The situation will be complicated a bit if both of `a0` and `a\0` appears in an ABackquote form.
 The resulting lambda form will include an anphor whose name is `A0` because `a0` appears, and the result of INTERN for the token `a\1` also refers that parameter.

     #`(list ,a0 ,a\0) => (LAMBDA (A0) `(LIST ,A0 ,A0))

 Similar discussion stands for the package marker, too.
-These seem to beconfusing and might be changed.
+These seem to be confusing and might be changed.

 Another component of READ that could affect to the behaviour of ABackquote is `*READ-BASE*`.
 It is ignored.
 Even if the `*READ-BASE` is